-3.1.
-ActiFlow
+3.1 ActiFlow

 ActiFlow solves problems using a mesh-based approach.
 As an input it takes an MCNP [12] output neutron flux mesh file.
 A mesh-based approach removes the need for an exact definition of the flow volume.
 ActiFlow takes a user-input coordinate flow path and flow speeds, plotting this path through the neutron flux mesh (or adjacent meshes).
 The path is split by the voxels it passes through.
-The time spent in each voxel is summed across i path sections inside the voxel, where d_i is the length of path i through the voxel and v_i is the speed.
-The time spent in a voxel and the flux in that voxel are stored in a list.
+The time spent in each voxel and the flux in that voxel are calculated and stored in a list.
 As well as the user-defined path through the geometry, a zero-flux pseudo-voxel can be added to represent a given fraction of time spent outside the flux mesh.
 Multiple flow paths can be defined in the same input, in order to simulate splitting and recombination of the flow or distributions in flow speed through the same section of the circuit.
 These are treated independently by the code, with no in-cycle splitting or mixing, but may be combined in post-analysis.